Published: August 17, 2005

 How do I reconcile my checking account?

-To reconcile your account, compare the bank statement against your entries in your checkbook register.
+To reconcile your account, compare the account statement against your entries in your checkbook register.
 Follow these steps:

-- Look for the ending balance on your bank statement.
+2. Look for the ending balance on your account statement.

-- Total all withdrawals, checks and debits that are still unchecked in your register.
+4. Total all withdrawals, checks, debits, online payments and transfers, and bank fees that are still unchecked in your register.
 Subtract the total from the new ending balance.

 How can I avoid bouncing checks?

-Balance your checkbook regularly and don't forget to include deposits, debit card transactions, ATM surcharges and bank fees.
+Balance your checkbook regularly and don't forget to include deposits, debit card transactions, online payments and transfers, ATM surcharges and account fees.
 Compare monthly statements to your checkbook as soon as they arrive.
-Use the phone, ATM or Internet to check your balance and see when checks and debits have cleared.
+Use the phone, ATM or Internet to check your balance and see when deposits, checks and debits have cleared.
 If you have a joint account, designate one person as the keeper of the checkbook register.
-Consider using duplicate checks - you can tear the original and the duplicate out of the checkbook to carry with you and when you write the check, you still have the duplicate in your wallet as a reminder of the transaction.
+Consider using duplicate checks—you can tear the original and the duplicate out of the checkbook to carry with you, and after you write the check you will still have the duplicate in your wallet as a reminder of the transaction.

 I deposited a friend's check and it didn't clear.
 I had one large check and several small checks outstanding.
-Despite having enough money to cover all but the large check, the bank bounced them all, resulting in over $100 worth of fees.
-Can my bank do this?
+Despite having enough money to cover all but the large check, the bank/credit union bounced them all, resulting in over $100 worth of fees.
+Can my bank/credit do that?

-What are some ideas for keeping banking costs under control?
+What are some ideas for keeping account costs under control?

-Look for a free checking account or one with low minimum balance requirements because a low minimum makes it easier to avoid the fees banks charge if you allow your balance to fall.
-Some banks have average balance requirements, which may be easier to maintain than minimum balances because the bank averages out your balance over the entire month - a figure that will be higher than your lowest balance.
+Look for a free checking account or one with low minimum balance requirements.
+A low minimum makes it easier to avoid the account fees charged if you allow your balance to fall below the minimum.
+Some financial institutions have average balance requirements, which may be easier to maintain than a minimum balance because the bank or credit union averages out your balance over the entire month—a figure that will be higher than your lowest balance.
 If you can't find a free or low-cost account, ask if you can combine the balances in your checking and savings accounts to meet the minimum balance requirement and avoid maintenance fees.

-Another waste of money is paying unnecessary ATM fees - use your bank's ATMs whenever possible.
+Another waste of money is paying unnecessary ATM fees—use your bank or credit union's ATMs whenever possible.
 You also can save on fees by getting cash back when you're making a debit card purchase.
 If you can't avoid ATM fees, take out larger sums less frequently to avoid repeat fees on numerous smaller withdrawals.

-Buy checks from a mail-order company instead of your bank.
-Your bank charges as much as $25 per box - mail order check printers charge as little as $5 per box.
+Shop around for the best price on printed checks.
+Some banks charge as much as $25 per box, while some mail order check printers charge as little as $5 per box.
 Some sources for low-cost checks are:

 If you have an account that doesn't require a certain balance, keep a relatively small amount of cash in your checking account.
 Put the rest in interest-bearing accounts such as CDs or money market accounts.

-My bank statement showed a debit that I didn't make - what can I do about it?
+My account statement showed a debit that I didn't make.
+What can I do about it?

-Call your bank immediately - to avoid losing your chance to correct an error, report problems within 60 days of the date of the statement.
-Contact a telephone customer service representative or a bank manager for assistance.
-The bank employee will take down the details of your complaint and initiate an investigation.
-The bank must let you know the outcome of the investigation.
-If you are not satisfied with the results, file a complaint with the bank's regulator.
+Call your bank or credit union immediately—to avoid losing your chance to correct an error, report problems within 60 days of the date of the statement.
+Contact a telephone customer service representative or a manager for assistance.
+The employee will take down the details of your problem and initiate an investigation.
+The institution must let you know the outcome of the investigation.
+If you are not satisfied with the results, file a complaint with the institution's regulator.

-I have tried to solve a problem with my bank, but it has gone on for months without resolution.
+I have tried to resolve a problem with my bank/credit union, but it has gone on for months without resolution.
 What can I do now?

-If you are unable to resolve a problem with a bank, file a complaint with its regulator (see "Bank Regulators").
+If you are unable to resolve the problem with the bank or credit union directly, file a complaint with its regulator (see next section).
 Send your complaint in writing and be sure to include the following information:

-- The name and address of the bank.
+• the name and address of the bank or credit union;

-- The name of the person you contacted at the bank, along with the date.
+• the name of the person you contacted, along with the date; and

-- Description of the complaint.
-State concisely what happened, giving the dates involved and the names of bank employees you dealt with.
+In your description of the complaint, state concisely what happened, giving the dates involved and the names of employees you dealt with.
 Include copies of statements or other documents that may help to clarify your complaint.
-Send copies - don't send original documents.
+Send copies—don't send original documents.
 Sign and date your letter.

 How can I find out which government agency regulates my bank or credit union?

-The quickest way is to ask the company.
+The quickest way is to ask the financial institution.
 Otherwise, here are some tips to help you find the appropriate regulatory agency:

-- State-chartered banks are regulated by state banking authorities.
-To find your state agency, look in the government section of your white pages directory or on the Internet (http://consumeraction.gov/caw_state_resources.shtml).
+• State-chartered banks are regulated by state banking authorities.
+To find your state agency, look in the government section of your white pages directory or on the Internet (Index of State and Local Consumer Agencies on USA.gov).

-If you don't think your bank falls into any of these categories, contact the FDIC at 800-934-3342 or check its web site (www.fdic.gov).
+If you don't think your bank falls into any of these categories, contact the FDIC at 877-275-3342 or check its website.
 It co-regulates any bank that is covered by FDIC insurance.

 Glossary